-- [1] This is an application under section 490(1)(b) of the Criminal Code of Canada to extend the period of detention of items seized on February 11, 2021 pursuant to two General Warrants under Section 487.01 of the Criminal Code.
-When the Warrants were authorized sealing orders pursuant to section 487.3(1) were granted. - [2] The initial Detention Orders, for a period of three months, are due to expire May 11, 2021.
-The Crown requests an In-camera Proceeding and an Ex-parteOrder for the continued detention of items seized.
-The Crown relies on the Affidavit of the affiant for the warrants, in support of the application. - [3] The Crown also seeks a sealing order with respect to the materials filed in support of this Application pursuant to section 487.3(2)(a)(ii) of the Criminal Code.
+[1] This is an application under section 490(1)(b) of the Criminal Code of Canada to extend the period of detention of items seized on March 22, 2021 pursuant to a General Warrant under Section 487.01 of the Criminal Code.
+When the Warrant was authorized, a sealing order pursuant to section 487.3(1) was granted.

+[2] The initial Detention Order, for a period of three months, is due to expire June 22, 2021.
+The Crown requests an In-camera Proceeding and an Ex-parte Order for the continued detention of items seized.
+The Crown relies on the Affidavit of the affiant for the warrants, in support of the application.

+[3] The Crown also seeks a sealing order with respect to the materials filed in support of this Application pursuant to section 487.3(2)(a)(ii) of the Criminal Code.